-New Cities Skylines Sunset Harbour maps.
+New Cities Skylines Sunset Harbor maps.
 There are 5 new maps.
-One of them is a desert one (!) but it lacks a significant waterfront so I decided to try Azure Gulf which is awesome so far – an interesting flat terrain with lots of rivers, sandy beaches, and a seashore.
-A great sandbox to test new features.
+One of them is a desert one (!) but it lacks a significant waterfront so I decided to try Сities Skylines Azure Gulf map which is awesome so far – an interesting flat terrain with lots of rivers, sandy beaches, and a seashore.
+The Azure Gulf Cities Skylines map is a great sandbox to test new features.

 The coolest thing in this DLC is the new transportation features which should have been highlighted in the title.
 That’s the biggest step forward since Mass Transit and for me, it adds a lot of great features.

 Also, devs could be more accurate with breaking existing cities due to such not crucial new features as elderly care.
 Some people have been working on their masterpieces for a while.